geeklint/exclusion-set/README.md

 Tested with [loom](https://github.com/tokio-rs/loom).

-This source code can be used as a template for a similar data structure for any `Eq`-implementing type.
+This source code can be used as a template for a similar data structure for any type which implements `Eq`.